cmiles74/bishop/README.md

 forward.
 Earlier versions of Bishop used a map for routing and this did not allow for the routing rules to be provided in any specific order (i.e., the wildcard route is last so only use it if nothing else matches).
-While this worked fine for smaller application, it makes more sense to provide ordered routes.
+While this worked fine for smaller applications, it makes more sense to provide ordered routes.
 From version 1.2.0 forward, routes are now specified as a sequence.